bitmovin/github_wiki_index/README.md

-# github_wiki_index
 Creates an index with links from a github wiki which is structured in folders

-# By bitmovin - Your videos play everywhere with low startup delay, no buffering and in the highest quality
+## By bitmovin - Your videos play everywhere with low startup delay, no buffering and in the highest quality

 <p align="center"><img src="https://cloudfront.bitmovin.com/wp-content/uploads/2014/11/Logo-bitmovin.jpg" width="400px" align="middle"/></p>
 # Video encoding 100x faster than any other encoding service